paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Geodetic.cs - distances & bearings

-> **Geodesy**: The branch of mathematics dealing with the shape and area of the earth or substantial portions.
+> **Geodesy**: The branch of mathematics dealing with the shape and area of the earth.
 >
 > **Origin**: late 16th century: from modern Latin geodaesia, from Greek geōdaisia, from gē ‘earth’ + daiein ‘divide’.
 >